stidd/curriculum17-18/advanced/units/unit2/README.md

 ## Overview
-In this project students will create a Rock, Paper, Scissors game!
-Using HTML, CSS, JQuery, and Javascript, students will create a fully functioning game that will take user input, genearate a computer choice and display the winner to the screen.
-Students will have three class sessions to complete this project.
+In this project coders will create a Rock, Paper, Scissors game!
+Using HTML, CSS, JQuery, and Javascript, coders will create a fully functioning game that will take user input, genearate a computer choice and display the winner to the screen.

 ## Important Links